image-js/image-js-docs/docs/Tutorials/Image segmentation with watershed.md

 ![Raw Otsu](./images/watershed/RawOTSU.png)

-This is because watershed by default finds all the extrema without filtering them.
+This is because watershed by default finds all the extrema(starting points) without filtering them.
 You need to filter those starting points beforehand as well as to find a threshold value to localize these regions.

 Let's have a look at the necessary elements for a correct regions output.

 :::info

-Before starting check the [color model](../Glossary.md#color-model 'internal link on glossary') of an image.
+Before starting, check the [color model](../Glossary.md#color-model 'internal link on glossary') of an image.
 If the image is colored, you need to apply grayscale filter, otherwise the watershed algorithm will not work.

 ```ts
 let image = image.grey();